sjblurton/custom-react-hooks/src/hooks/README.md

 ### **history**, & **pointer**

 history is an array of the state history, pointer is where the current state is at i the history.

+# useDeepCompareEffect

+useEffect but with a better comparison of the dependencies.
+So if a object is has the same values it will not rerender the component.
+Unlike useEffect that rerenders the component if the object is a new reference but the same data.

+### **To call the hook...**

+`useDeepCompareEffect(() => { functions to run }, [dependencies]);`